 Sydney is the prettiest, most versatile, and also most popular city in Australia, visited by millions of tourists each year.

-What sets Sydney apart from other big cities around the world is a beautiful Harbour, unique landmarks such as the Harbour Bridge and the Opera House, a near-perfect climate, and a stunning coastline with countless beaches.
+What sets Sydney apart from other big cities around the world is a beautiful Harbour, unique landmarks such as the Harbour Bridge and the Opera House, a moderate climate, plenty of culture, and a stunning coastline with countless beaches.

 If you’ve never been to Sydney, you might feel overwhelmed by the many attractions this amazing city offers.
-To help you plan your stay, we have listed the 25 most popular Sydney tourist attractions and the best places to visit.
+To help you plan your visit, we have listed 25 of the most popular Sydney tourist attractions.

 1. Sydney Opera House